microsoft/vcpkg-docs/vcpkg/readme/vcpkg-README.md

 After you've gotten vcpkg installed and working, you may wish to add [tab completion](../commands/integrate.md#vcpkg-autocompletion) to your shell.

-vcpkg has you covered, it doesn't matter what build system you use:
+Whether you're using CMake, MSBuild, or any other build system, vcpkg has you covered:

 * [vcpkg with CMake](../get_started/get-started.md)
 * [vcpkg with MSBuild](../get_started/get-started-msbuild.md)
 * [vcpkg with other build systems](../users/buildsystems/manual-integration.md)

-Or what editor:
+You can also use any editor:

 * [vcpkg with Visual Studio](../get_started/get-started-vs.md)
 * [vcpkg with Visual Sudio Code](../get_started/get-started-vscode.md)